 SCHOOL: James Madison High School is one of nine comprehensive high schools in Portland Public Schools.
 We serve neighborhood students and many transfer students grades 9-12.
 Campus demographics: White/Not Hispanic: 32.8%, Black/African American: 17.2%, Native American: 1.7%, Asian: 16.2%, Pacific Islander: 1.9%, Latino/Hispanic: 22.8%, Multiple: 7.4%

-SCHOOL ORGANIZATION: Three days a week, 85 minute block periods run four times a day.
-Two days a week, 70 minute block periods run four times a day.
+SCHOOL ORGANIZATION: 70 minute block periods run four times a day.
 Students can enroll in up to 8 classes.
 Madison uses an 18 week semester calendar.
 Each semester course can earn 0.5 credit.

 Language Arts 4 credits Mathematics 3 credits

 Social Science 3 credits World languages 2 credits

 Laboratory Science 3 credits Health Education 1 credit

 * 1.0 of elective credit must be earned in fine arts, a 3rd year of a world language, or career & technical education.

 MARKING SYSTEM: Grades (A through F) are given twice a year, at the end of the fall semester in January and at the end of the spring semester in June.
 The grade point average, computed at the end of the sixth semester, includes all subjects in which a student has received a letter grade.
 The transcript reflects a standard and weighted GPA/Rank.
 Weighted GPA is calculated by adding one point for each AP course completed (beginning 2nd semester 2009-10).

 A (4 points) (5 pts) P/Pass* (no points) NP/no pass**